 Yet it is not just such high-flying corporate types who face international complications.
 For instance, divorce lawyers with clients leading lives in multiple countries now routinely have to counsel them whether to sue for divorce in London rather than Brussels, or New York rather than Frankfurt.
 These clients potentially have a choice of where (as well as whether) to seek a divorce, so the question of where to do so can be momentous, given the massively different outcomes that are likely in different places.
 Thus, even the most mundane practices may require knowledge of one or more foreign legal systems.

 First law degrees, which are generally completed in three years, leave little time to get to grips with one legal system.
 In fact, most students feel they have had just enough time to become acquainted with the basics of local law and the beginnings of whatever they intend to make their specialisation.
-There is unlikely to be sufficient time to master these basics and to travel abroad in an exchange programme lengthy enough to permit mastery of a second system.
+There is unlikely to be sufficient time to master these basics and to travel abroad in an exchange program lengthy enough to permit mastery of a second system.
 For those whose practices will (or do) involve a substantial international dimension, an LLM can therefore be a very sensible next step.

 It can also serve another, powerful purpose.
 In some countries, such as the US, an LLM can qualify a foreign student to practise law in that country.
 (The American rules governing this, however, are complicated, not least by the fact that each of the 50 states sets its own terms for admission of lawyers to practise, so it’s worth checking the details before going ahead with this.)

-Having decided to do an LLM to learn about another country’s legal system, it is not obvious that you should go abroad for the programme.
+Having decided to do an LLM to learn about another country’s legal system, it is not obvious that you should go abroad for the program.
 After all, studying locally may provide an opportunity to do an LLM on a part-time basis and thereby continue working full time.
 By the same token, more financial aid may be available locally.

 On the other hand, doing an LLM abroad offers opportunities not readily available locally.
 For instance, if you are Canadian and choose to do your LLM in Germany, you can:

-- do all of your coursework in German and speak German outside the classroom too
+- Do all of your coursework in German and speak German outside the classroom too.

-- develop your understanding of German society and culture, without which a knowledge of law is incomplete
+- Develop your understanding of German society and culture, without which a knowledge of law is incomplete.

-- take courses related only to German law
+- Take courses related only to German law.

-- learn how German lawyers are trained and practise
+- Learn how German lawyers are trained and practise.

-- have in-depth experience of a whole host of German legal institutions, from the local and national bar association to various courts
+- Have in-depth experience of a whole host of German legal institutions, from the local and national bar association to various courts

-- develop a substantial network of professors and students working in related fields
+- Develop a substantial network of professors and students working in related fields.

-- make contacts with local law firms and other employers, giving you the chance to work for them (in Germany or elsewhere).
+- Make contacts with local law firms and other employers, giving you the chance to work for them (in Germany or elsewhere).

-The Choosing an LLM section discusses how to choose a suitable course.
+Our Choosing an LLM section discusses how to choose a suitable course.
 By all means consult it in this regard, but keep in mind that choosing a programme abroad may introduce a new dimension.
 The differences between common law and civil law, discussed below, also have their analogies in differences in teaching methods in law schools.
-Common-law programmes – and courses – tend to be smaller than those in civil-law jurisdictions.
+Common-law programs – and courses – tend to be smaller than those in civil-law jurisdictions.